-We are proud to say that we have found the perfect team, a small family run business in a remote village in India who are the makers behind our signature organic cotton.
-Which is launching for our 2020 Spring/Summer collection.
+We are proud to say that we have found the perfect team, a small family-run business in a remote village in India who are the makers behind our signature organic cotton.
+Which is launched in our 2020 Spring/Summer collection.

-Over the last two years Savannah has been on a treasure hunt, she has personally trekked over three different countries in search of someone, anyone, that can produce her idea of the perfect cotton in a sustainable matter.
+For two years, Savannah had been on a treasure hunt, she has personally trekked over three different countries in search of someone, anyone, that can produce her idea of the perfect cotton in a sustainable matter.
 Savannah traveled deep into some of India’s most remote villages to meet the makers in person and to see the atmosphere where the fabrics are getting made.
 “Handmade” takes on a whole new meaning in many of these remote villages.
-Locals are raising the crops and making the cotton straight from the cotton seed and making silk directly from the locally grown silk cocoons.
-Yarn is spun from handmade spinners which is then woven on beautiful handmade looms that have lasted from great grandfather on down.
-Savannah spent many days with this family run team to observe working conditions and the individuals they employ, making sure their ethics and work place align with our code of conduct.
+Locals are raising the crops and making the cotton straight from the cottonseed and making silk directly from the locally grown silk cocoons.
+Yarn is spun from handmade spinners which are then woven on beautiful handmade looms that have lasted from great grandfather on down.
+Savannah spent many days with this family-run team to observe working conditions and the individuals they employ, making sure their ethics and workplace align with our code of conduct.
 Click here to view our code of conduct.

 What is a handloom?
 Handloom refers to wooden frames of different types which are used by skilled artisans to weave fabrics.
-It is a small cottage industry where the entire family (excluding children) are involved in the production of cloth, from spinning the yarn, to coloring to weaving on the loom.
+It is a small cottage industry where the entire family (excluding children) is involved in the production of cloth, from spinning the yarn, to coloring to weaving on the loom.
 Some looms are over 100 years old and are built within their family homes.
-The team have employed not only their family but many other women and men in their village giving them the opportunity to continue with their skilled craft within the comfort of their own home.
-The tools required for this entire process are made from wood, sometimes bamboo and they do not require any electricity to run them, thus this is the most eco-friendly way of producing fabric.
+The team has employed not only their family but many other women and men in their village allowing them to continue with their skilled craft within the comfort of their own homes.
+The tools required for this entire process are made from wood, sometimes bamboo, and they do not require any electricity to run them, thus this is the most eco-friendly way of producing fabric.

-Savannah chose to work with handloom not only because its so beautiful, natural, raw and sustainable, but it’s our own unique signature organic cotton and you’ll never find another brand using the same.
-The other reason as to why Savannah is so proud to work with it is because the fashion industry is a fast passed, mass produced, over consuming industry which is leaving a negative impacting on our environment.
-Knowing our material is being handwoven by artists in small villages and giving these people the opportunity to rise above poverty warms our heart and gives every garment of ours a story.
-We are giving these families the opportunity to keep their craft alive and work from the comfort of their home, not having to move to the city to work in factories that are contributing to the mass produced fashion industry and giving them the independence to contribute in global trade.
+Savannah chose to work with handloom not only because it's so beautiful, natural, raw, and sustainable, but it’s our unique signature organic cotton and you’ll never find another brand using the same.
+The other reason why Savannah is so proud to work with it is that the fashion industry is a fast passed, mass-produced, over-consuming industry that is leaving a negative impact on our environment.
+Knowing our material is being handwoven by artists in small villages and giving these people the opportunity to rise above poverty warms our hearts and gives every garment of ours a story.
+We are allowing these families to keep their craft alive and work from the comfort of their home, not having to move to the city to work in factories that are contributing to the mass-produced fashion industry and giving them the independence to contribute to global trade.